 Yes.
-Illinois' White Cane Law, 775 ILCS 30 et seq., and the service animal access law, 720 ILCS 5/48-8, are state laws that guarantee the right of a person with a disability to be accompanied by a service animal in public.
-Both protect service animal trainers and service animals in training as well as service animals.
+Illinois' White Cane Law, 775 ILCS 30 et seq., and Service Animal Access Act, 720 ILCS 5/48-8, are state laws that guarantee the right of a person with a disability to be accompanied by a service animal in public.
+The White Cane Law and Service Animal Access Act both protect service animal trainers and service animals in training as well as service animals.
 A violation of the White Cane Law is a Class A misdemeanor.
-A violation of the service animal access law is a Class C misdemeanor.
+A violation of the Service Animal Access Act is a Class C misdemeanor.